How Long to Proof Sourdough (Complete Guide)

 Proofing time matters for homemade sourdough bread because if you over-proof your dough, it can have the wrong crumb and weak structure, and will not bake properly.
 If you under-proof your dough, it can result in dense bread with a poor rise.

-We will be covering proofing times, signs that your dough is ready, room vs fridge proofing, and proofing tips.
+We will be covering proofing times, signs that your dough is ready, room vs fridge proofing, and proofing tips, along with troubleshooting and FAQs.
 I hope this helps you figure out proofing your sourdough even just a little bit!

 Shop Sourdough Supplies